-It also does not implement a technique called sparging which is basically rinsing your grains, although you can still do a simpler version of rinsing if you so desire but it is not required.
+It is simpler than other all-grain brewing methods as it uses one vessel or kettle instead of two or three like other methods do; it also does not implement more advanced brewing techniques such as sparging which is basically rinsing your grains, although you can still do a simpler version of rinsing if you so desire but it is not required.

-When the mash is over you remove the bag and grains and you boil the remaining liquid (wort) adding hops throughout the boil.
+When this soaking of the grains or mash is over you remove the bag and grains and you boil the remaining liquid (wort) adding hops throughout the boil.
 You then ferment the beer as you would using any other method.

-Remove the bag and grains from the kettle after the mash is over.
-Letting all of the liquid drain from the grains into the brew kettle.
+2) Remove the bag and grains from the kettle after the mash is over, allowing all of the liquid to drain from the grains into the brew kettle.

-Start the boil and add the hops to the liquid at the times the recipe indicates.
+3) Start the boil and add the hops to the wort as per the timings outlined in the BIAB recipe.

 Brew in a Bag Equipment

 One of the highlights of this method of making beer is the minimal amount of equipment you require.
 If you have been making beer using extract kits or partial mashing you will already have most of the basic equipment you require.
 As you will see compared to 2 & 3 vessel systems the additional equipment required is minimal…